Pork with Skillet Kraut

 Instructions

-In a small bowl, mix 1 tablespoon of the mustard, 1 tablespoon of the vinegar and 1/2 tablespoon brown sugar, salt and pepper - and set aside.
-This is for the skillet kraut.
+In a small bowl, whisk together 1 tablespoon mustard, 1 tablespoon vinegar, ½ tablespoon brown sugar, salt, and pepper.
+Set aside.

 And I had seltzer water in my stemless wine glass – still going strong for #wwdryjanuary š